Julia Flanagan.

 Sexual offences

-Julia is an expert in the field of sexual offences, ranging from those involving gang rape, kidnap and torture to familial sexual offences against children.
+Julia is an expert in the field of sexual offences and has successfully represented many professionals accused of such offences.
+She deals with a range of offences, from gang rape, kidnap and torture to familial sexual offences against children.
 She is innovative in her approach, having, for example, successfully run the defence of sexsomnia and is meticulous in her preparation of each case.
-She is well versed in the use of the S28 provisions, having successfully defended her clients on every occasion when S28 has been imposed, notwithstanding the court-imposed restrictions on cross-examination and the use of pre-recorded video testimony.
+She is well versed in the use of the S28 provisions, successfully defending her clients notwithstanding the court-imposed restrictions on cross-examination and the use of pre-recorded video testimony.

 Drug offences and organised crime